simsam8/idd-solafune/report/report.md

 UNet and DeepLabV3+ served as reliable baselines, ViT proved the strongest pure‐transformer segmenter.
 TransUNet, despite its huge capacity struggled on raw outputs but recovered much of its performance after minimum-area filtering.

-Surprisingly our largest mode, TransUNet, underperformed the most in comparison to the other models.
+Surprisingly our largest model, TransUNet, underperformed the most in comparison to the other models.
 Huge models often “overfit” on limited data, since TransUNet need substantially more data to avoid overfitting, subsequently big networks are extremely sensitive to choices like learning-rate schedules and weight decay.
 Our relatively small, task-specific dataset, is insufficient to fully train such a heavyweight model.